desihub/two_percent_DESI/progress.md

 ### Pipeline: frames to cframes (flux calibrated frames)

-No known issues, with a caveat that the handoff from quickgen -> frames -> pipeline has never been tested beyond running individual algorithm steps by hand.  i.e. the I/O formats and algorithms have been tested for compatibility, but the pipeline handoff has not.
+Needs missing flat lamp frames from quickgen (fastframe will provide) but otherwise handoff has been tested and is fast and parallelized.

+TODO: add S/N per band and propagate forward to zbest files

 ### Pipeline: cframes to bricks

 May be viable for 2%; needs parallelism refactor to scale to 20% to avoid opening and closing N>>1 files M>>1 times.
+Reorganize as healpix grouping.
+Ted is working on this.

 ### Pipeline: Redshift Fitting

 desispec branch `rrdesi` lays groundwork for using redrock instead of redmonster.
 Still needs some batch job updates for running one MPI rank per brick per node.
 Redrock still at https://github.com/sbailey/redrock; needs to move to desihub.
-Redrock does ~125 targets/minute on 1 Cori node (32 cores).
+Redrock does ~125 targets/minute on 1 Cori node (32 cores); scaling depends on
+number of targets per file (more is better).

+z<2 QSOs have poor results, need to debug why.

+### Misc

+1. Review and update datamodel prior to 20% run